 Again, everyone has imperfections.
 Make sure that you don’t make too big of a fuss about things that may annoy you but won’t really kill you.
 Especially if the other party is owning their wrongdoings and making an effort to change.
-To be honest, your standards are just too high if you’re expecting perfection in a relationship.
+To be honest, you are setting unreasonably high standards in a relationship if you’re expecting perfection.

 If you have an existing list that has "no-no's", make sure that you move to the right (or put separately) those that are tolerable.
 You can also use our FREE RELATIONSHIP STANDARDS WORKSHEET at the end of this post.

 4. Major Imperfections – Not At All

 While there are imperfections that may be tolerable and just be “yellow flags”, there are some sins that are completely “red flags” — meaning you have to STOP.
 Not all sins are of the same weight in terms of their impact–imagine, is being disorganized in the same category as having affair?

 This is another part that you should never forget as you practice how to set standards in a relationship!
 Some examples of these that you should consider in your relationship standards include:

 - No intent to change and just apologizing verbally without meaning